Current areas of focus

 While the incidence of cancer is rapidly increasing in LMICs and changing dietary patterns play an important role, grant proposals on nutrition and cancer submitted by LMICs scientists rarely qualify for funding.
 Working with Wageningen University and a newly formed group of African scientists within the African Nutrition Society, Cancer and Nutrition in Africa (CANA), the aim has been to develop an online course to improve grant writing capabilities across Africa in the first instance, as an imperative for the development of a high quality, relevant and context specific research programme in this region.
 The longer-term ambition is to develop a series of studies across the continent using standardised and validated methodologies that together will create the equivalent of an EPIC (European Prospective Investigation into Nutrition and Cancer) for Africa.

-In recognition of the importance of building research capacity in Africa, the activity has received support from the UK Nutrition Society and the Love Hope Strength Foundation.
+In recognition of the importance of building research capacity in Africa, the activity has received support from the UK Nutrition Society (in 2022 and 2024) and the Love Hope Strength Foundation (in 2023).

 Developing a Quality Assurance Framework for Cancer and Nutrition